ReactPoland/React-Convention-Book/text/808_continuous_integration_and_book_wrap_up.md

 Let's roughly describe what is used there:

-a) babel-polyfill emulate a full ES6 environment
+a) Babel-polyfill emulate a full ES6 environment

-b) sinon is a standalone and test framework agnostic JavaScript test spies, stubs and mocks.
+b) Sinon is a standalone and test framework agnostic JavaScript test spies, stubs and mocks.

 Spies are useful if in a tested piece of code you call for other external's services.
 You can check if it was called, what parameters it had, if it returned something or even how many times it was called!